 Jitter is regarded as the reflection of transfer quality stability within certain time interval.
 The UL jitter could be calculated by the UPF, and the DL jitter could be calculated by the UE.
 The following solution is an example method for calculating the UL jitter per QoS flow, and the DL jitter could be calculated using the similar method.

 - It is assumed to calculate the jitter between one PMF request message and the Nth PMF request message after this certain PMF request message received by the UPF.
+The PMF request messages are sent periodically by the UE and the PMF request messages are labeled with unique sequence numbers.

 These continuous PMF request message could be numbered from n-N+1 to n.

-The average expectation value of arriving time interval between any two PMF requests could be represented as Avg(n) Avg(n).
+The average expectation value of arriving time interval between any two PMF requests could be represented as Avg(n).

 The value of variance of arriving time interval of N PMF echo request could be represented as Var(n).